AntonioHenriqueGF/THE_RETRIEVER/README.md

 # The Retriever

+A browser game made with [KaboomJs](https://kaboomjs.com/) and [JavaScript](https://www.javascript.com/).
+It only works on desktop, requires the player to have a ketboard and mouse and runs on the browser.

 ## Description

 The Retriever is a game where the player has to retrieve lost cargo from a planewreck.
 The player has to avoid diferent types of enemies and obstacles to get to the cargo.
 The player can use a crossbow to shoot the enemies.